PracticeROM/gz-book/src/introduction.md

 of Time, formally known by its codename gz, but generally referred to as "The Practice ROM".

-*Note: If you're using gz on the Wii VC, you should read the [VC issues](./vcissues.html) section to find out about the differences in the VC version.*
+*Note: If you're using The Practice ROM on the Wii VC, you should read the [VC issues](./vcissues.html) section to find out about the differences in the VC version.*